otrv4/otrv4/architecture-decisions/003-client-profile.md

 5. Client Profile signature of the above parts (including the Transitional Signature if present).

-Note that a Client Profile is generated per client and device basis.
+Note that a Client Profile is generated per client basis.
 Users are not expected to manage Client Profiles (theirs or from others) in a client.
 As a consequence, clients are discouraged to allow importing or exporting of Client Profiles.
 Also, if a user has multiple clients concurrently in use, it is